-1. All exhibition poultry entering California must be accompanied by an Interstate Certificate of Veterinary Inspection (ICVI) ~~with the required statements on Avian Influenza and Exotic Newcastle Disease~~, unless coming from a flock participating in the National Poultry Improvement Program (NPIP) and accompanied by the documentation required by that program ([VS Form 9-3](#)), and officially identified with one of the following devices or methods:
+1. All exhibition poultry entering California require official identification (ID) and an Interstate Certificate of Veterinary Inspection (ICVI), unless coming from a flock participating in the National Poultry Improvement Program (NPIP) and accompanied by the documentation required by that program (VS Form 9-3).